-WMMS will notify the parent in writing that, in accordance with law, the principal will schedule a conference with the non-attending student and their parent(s) to discuss attendance requirements.
-The written notice will include the following:
+WMMS will notify the parent in writing and in the native language of the parent, that, in accordance with law, administration will schedule a conference with the non attending student and their parent/guardian(s) to discuss attendance requirements.
+At this time the parent has the right to request an evaluation to determine if the student qualifies for a 504 or an Individualized Education Plan (IEP) or a review of the student's current IEP.